le-liang/wcmlbook/ch6/Figuer_6.9_6.10/README.md

-# A code implementation of FedProx
+# A code implementation of Soft-DSGD

-This code is a copy from the reference code link for Figure 6.9 & 6.10.
+This code is a copy from the reference code link for Figure 6.8 & 6.9.

 The reference code link: [here](https://github.com/haoyye/Unrealiable_Decentralized_FL)